 Where to Find It: Norwegian Cruise Line’s Norwegian Epic, Norwegian Breakaway, and Norwegian Getaway.

-What to Drink: ThirstyFrog Red, the line’s own American amber ale brew, comes with a souvenir glass for an extra $4.
+What to Drink: ThirstyFrog Red, the line’s own American amber ale brew.

-Where to Find It: Carnival Cruise Lines’ Carnival Conquest, Carnival Freedom, Carnival Glory, Carnival Liberty, Carnival Sunshine, and Carnival Triumph.
+Where to Find It: Carnival Cruise Lines’ Carnival Breeze, Carnival Conquest, Carnival Ecstasy, Carnival Fantasy, Carnival Freedom, Carnival Glory, Carnival Inspiration, Carnival Liberty, Carnival Magic, Carnival Pride, Carnival Sunshine, Carnival Triumph, Carnival Valor, and Carnival Vista

 4. Golden Lion Pub